cons0le7/FLOOD/README.md

 # FLOOD
-A fast and minimal UDP packet sender.
+A fast and minimal UDP/TCP packet sender.

 -Port scan tool built in.